sigSandor/stolenprojs/README.md

-# stolenprojs
+# is it really stolen..../? stolenprojs
-Working on code documentation from projects already out there to understand
+Working on code documentation from projects already out there to understand better in my own way